Why Rice Protein?

-Dietary protein has another important effect on your weight loss efforts.
-Blood sugar will spike in response to carbohydrate based foods thereby causing the pancreas to secrete the hormone insulin to facilitate the storage of circulating nutrients.
-Large insulin spikes that result from high or simple carbohydrate-containing meals (e.g. white rice, white bread or sweets) may trigger fat storage and may lead to insulin resistance according to “The Fat Burning Bible” by Mackie Shilstone.
+Blood Sugar Dietary protein has another important effect on your weight loss efforts.
+Normally, blood sugar rises after a carbohydrate based food thereby causing the pancreas to secrete the hormone insulin to facilitate the storage of circulating nutrients.
+But when a food or meal is too rich in sugar or simple carbs (e.g. candy, baked goods, etc.), insulin spikes dramatically and can trigger fat storage and lead to insulin resistance.
 This can also lead to subsequent drastic drops in blood sugar which result in fatigue.
-Consuming or combining protein with a meal helps to regulate this blood sugar and insulin effect to potentially prevent body fat storage.
+Consuming or combining enough protein with a meal helps to regulate this blood sugar and insulin effect and helps prevent body fat storage.